• Bloglovin

 Matcha Mochi Cake

-This matcha mochi cake is all at once savory and sweet.
+This matcha mochi cake has irresistible bouncy and chewy texture with delicous flavor from matcha and coconut.
+It could not be easier to make, just 5 minutes of prep time.
 Earthy matcha adds nuttiness that balances with the sweet chewy sticky rice cake.
 Shredded coconut on top creates a crisp toasted coconut shell and holds little bits of flaky salt.
-From Alana Kysar's Aloha Kitchen, butter mochi cake could not be any easier to make with only about 5 minutes of active time!

 Ingredients